-White House Correspondents' Dinner: Hilarious, Outrageous Jokes Through the Years (Video)
+White House Correspondents' Dinner: Hilarious, Outrageous Jokes Over the Years

-Seth Myers doesn't care for the Bloomberg party, Conan O'Brien sees media as high school, Wanda Sykes wonders about Sean Hannity being waterboarded and Craig Ferguson conjures a cable news rom-com.
+Seth Meyers doesn't care for the Bloomberg party, Conan O'Brien sees media as high school, Wanda Sykes wonders about Sean Hannity being waterboarded and Craig Ferguson conjures a cable news rom-com.

 Every White House Correspondents' Dinner emcee is obliged to make jokes about C-SPAN, congressional gridlock and, more recently, Donald Trump.